Ice climbing areas

 Location: Skopje (reached through international airport Alexander the Great)

 Best time of the year: Spring and autumn.
-In good days climbing is possible also in winter, and in summer you have to be there very early in the morning and late afternoon
+In good days climbing is possible also in winter, and in summer you have to be there very early in the morning or late afternoon.

 Rock: Limestone